rushenpatel/covid-19-mpc/README.md

 # covid-19-mpc
-Application of MPC to covid-19 for policy making.
+Application of nonlinear-MPC for covid-19 control to guide policy making of Non-Pharmacetical Interventions.